-Would you like to learn more about how digital media processes work and how they are constructed?
-Then choose the Master Media Innovation programme after completing your bachelor’s and learn how to come up with new groundbreaking concepts.
+Want to learn about the cutting edge of the media industry and how you can be at the very heart of this exciting domain?
+Then choose the Master Media Innovation programme after completing your bachelor’s and learn how to come up with new and groundbreaking concepts.

 After your master

 The Master Media Innovation offers you the required qualifications for a range of media positions including, but not limited to: product owner, innovation lead, creative lead, digital marketer, creative consultant, digital strategist, and digital brand strategist.
 After your graduation you are entitled to the degree of Master of Arts.

 The objective of the Master in Media Innovation has, since its inception, been to educate students who can develop insightful media-related research and innovative, market-oriented media products.
 In order to do this, students are exposed to a wide variety of topics including media theory, business models, emerging technologies, user-centred design, communication theory, and more.